Cynthia Gouw: Acting

-She appeared as Romulan Ambassador Caithlin Dar in the movie Star Trek V: The Final Frontier, China Beach, and Matlock.
+She appeared as Romulan Ambassador Caithlin Dar in the movie Star Trek V: The Final Frontier.
+She also appeared in China Beach and Matlock.

 Journalism and broadcasting

 Throughout her career, Gouw has worked as a reporter and/or news anchor for KTVU, E!, Channel 26, Continental Cablevision, KXTV, KDFW, CBS, KERO-TV, KABC-TV, and NPR San Francisco.
 She was previously a reporter for Pacific Time and was KDFW's first Asian-American news anchor.

 In 1996, while working for Channel 10 in Sacramento, she won a Regional Emmy for her feature Is Your Kid in a Gang?.
 She won another award the following year with photographer Mike Garza for their work on The Promised Land, a feature about illegal immigration.

 In 1998, she won a third Emmy for Hong Kong: The California Connection in the current affairs programming category.
 She has also won 4 Society of Professional Journalism Awards and was honored with a "Best TV Talk Show Series in the State" nod from the Pennsylvania Association of Broadcasters.
 In Philadelphia, Gouw hosted Asian Outlook, a half-hour talk show focused on the affairs of the Pacific Rim for WYBE.

 Gouw was named Member of the Year by the Chinese American Council and Honoree of the Year by the Asian Bar Association of Sacramento.
 She has also been recognized by the California State Legislature, and is on the Advisory Board of Stanford University's "Grade the News".